rmanchali/InsertUpdateMongo/README.md

 # InsertUpdateMongo
-Insert and update mongo records
+Insert and update mongo records using mongoose connection string